Sample extraction, clean-up, dilution, re-array

 High molecular weight DNA extraction

 Regular extractions tend to fragment DNA molecules.
-For some sequencing technologies, such as DNA sequencing with 10X and MinION, the procedure requires "intact" genomics DNA or high molecular weight DNA (i.e. samples in which the majority of fragments > 40 kb).
+For some sequencing technologies, such as DNA sequencing on a MinION, the procedure requires "intact" genomics DNA or high molecular weight DNA (i.e. samples in which the majority of fragments > 40 kb).

 We perform extractions using protocols that are designed to minimize DNA breakage.
 We offer this service for a minimum of 8 samples.